-the artist color wheel is the artist's favorite tool for creating beautiful art
+artist color wheel: the artist's favorite tool for creating beautiful art

-Imagine if, we went through our lives like in a black and white movie.
-I can't and I am so glad for all the colors around us.
+Imagine if we lived like in a black and white movie.
+That would be terrible and I'm so glad for the wonderful world of color.

 The artist color wheel: our tool for creative painting